Prešporok · the coronation city

 Wine tasting

-A perfect rainy-day upgrade: swap long outdoor wandering for a cozy tasting and come back out for evening lights.
+A perfect rainy-day upgrade: swap long outdoor wandering for a cosy tasting in the vaulted cellars of the National Wine Salon, where Slovakia’s best bottles are poured, then come back out for the evening lights.
+Reservations are required, so book ahead if you want this as a detour.

 Timing + Practical Tips